lisdude/learningzil/notes.md

 - `<NEXT?
 OBJECT>` - Return the next object in the location that OBJECT is in. (e.g. if you have a backpack with an apple, an orange, and a banana...
 NEXT ,ORANGE would return ,BANANA)
 - `<INSERT-FILE FILE-NAME>` - Include the code from FILE-NAME.
 - `<PERFORM PRSA-VERB [PRSO-OBJECT] [PRSI-OBJECT]>` - Manually handle input (PRSA-VERB), giving the optional objects specified as PRSO and PRSI the chance to handle the verb.
 (NOTE: Verbs must use their internal name. e.g. ,V?VERB-NAME-HERE)
 - `<GETP OBJECT PROPERTY>` - Get the value of a property.
+- `<GETPT OBJECT PROPERTY>` - Get the address of PROPERTY on OBJECT.
+- `<PTSIZE PROPERTY-POINTER>` - Return the size of the PROPERTY pointer.
+- `<MAP-DIRECTIONS (D PT ROOM) ...>` - Iterate through all of ROOM's direction properties.
+D gets set to the property name and PT is set to a pointer to the property data (great for sending to, say, PTSIZE)

 ### Questions I Have
-- What's the difference between ==? and =?
-- Difference between GETP and GETPT?

 ## Routine Naming Conventions
 - Object and room actions are the name of the object or room with "-F" appended.